andyfischer/circa/docs/internal/interpreter.md

 Each interpreter is stored as a first-class object called a Stack.
 The program can have several Stacks at once.

-A Stack has a list of Frames, each one acts as an activation record for a certain Branch.
+A Stack has a list of Frames, each one acts as an activation record for a certain Block.

 The Frame contains:
-  A reference to a Branch
+  A reference to a Block
   A list of 'register' values
   A current PC and a next PC